shlomif/shlomif-tech-diary/tweets.md

 * A 14 years old Israeli can have sex with older men or women, as long as no penetration is involved.

+* A 16 years old Israeli can have sex with older men or women, which involves penetration, and can legally marry.

+* An 18 years old Israeli can buy and consume alcoholic beverages, as well as vote for both the Israeli parliament (= the Knesset), and their local municipality.

+* A 21 years old Israeli can run for office.

 ----